InfiniteConsult/0011_cicd_part07_mattermost/README.md

 ### Deconstructing the Surgeon

-**1. The `mmctl` Bootstrap**
+**1. The `EnableUploads` Toggle (Security)**
-Just like in Chapter 7, we rely on `mmctl --local`.
-However, notice the extra step in `install_plugin`.
-We `docker cp` the tarball into the container before running `plugin add`.
-This eliminates file path issues.
-The script is effectively performing a "sideload" of the software.
+By default, Mattermost prevents plugin uploads to protect the server from unauthorized code execution.
+`set_config("PluginSettings.EnableUploads", "true")`
+The script temporarily lifts this gate, installs the software, and then immediately slams the gate shut again.
+This reduces the window of vulnerability to mere seconds.

-**2. The JSON Patching Strategy**
+**2. The Granular Config (`PluginSettings.Plugins...`)**
-This is the core of the script.
-We cannot simply set one variable.
-We have to:

-1. Download the *entire* server configuration (`config get`).
-2. Parse it into a Python dictionary.
-3. Surgically insert our `jenkins` dictionary into `PluginSettings.Plugins`.
-4. Upload the *entire* configuration back (`config load`).
-    This pattern is robust.
-It preserves all other settings (like database passwords or SMTP configs) while ensuring our plugin gets the exact parameters it needs.
+Unlike environment variables which are broad, `mmctl config set` allows us to target deeply nested JSON keys using dot notation.
+`PluginSettings.Plugins.jenkins.encryptionkey`
+This writes directly to the plugin's private storage area in the `config.json`.
+It is cleaner and safer than downloading and patching the entire server configuration blob.

-**3. The Encryption Key**
+**3. The Encryption Key Injection**
-We pull `MATTERMOST_JENKINS_PLUGIN_KEY` from `cicd.env`.
-This is the 32-character AES key we generated in `01-setup-mattermost.sh`.
-This key is used by the plugin to encrypt the access tokens it stores in the database.
-Without this, if you restarted the server, everyone would have to re-authenticate with Jenkins.
+We pull the 32-byte AES key (`MATTERMOST_JENKINS_PLUGIN_KEY`) from our environment and inject it.
+This ensures that when the plugin encrypts your personal Jenkins API token in the next step, it uses a key that persists across server restarts.
+Without this, your handshake would break every time the container redeployed.

 ## 8.4 The Handshake: Establishing Command